 During the year a number of workshops are organised by the Teaching Support Centre on using multiple choice questions (MCQs).
-The workshops address both the writing of MCQs and the technical aspects of processing MCQs using either of the two systems.
+The workshops address both the writing of MCQs and the technical aspects of processing MCQs using AMC.
 The dates of these workshops can be found on the “workshops and courses for teachers” page.

 In the case of high demand within a given section or college, a specific workshop can be organised.